OXID-eSales/developer_documentation/modules/developing/dependencies_and_autoload_via_composer.rst

   - Add all the dependencies of the module to the project.
   - Register module namespace so composer autoloader could be used to load objects.

+.. _namespace-20170218:

 Namespace
 ---------

-Composer autoloader is used to load objects.
-In order to load module files the module needs to register it's namespace to the modules path:
+Composer autoloader is used to load classes.
+In order to load module classes the module needs to register it's namespace to the modules path:

 ::